Aggregate Documents

 Rules.

-.
+You can not use the INTO statement with AGGREGATE.
+You can only use COLLECT with AGGREGATE.
 Please refer to the official documentation on the various ways that the COLLECT and the AGGREGATE function are used together.

 Other resourrces